-Dispute resolution is a complex process, depending on the will of involved parties to reach consensus, when they are satisfied with the result of negotiation, which allows them to partially or completely fulfil their goals with the available resources.
+Dispute resolution is a complex process, depending on the will of involved parties to reach consensus, when they are satisfied with the result of negotiation. which allows them to partially or completely fulfil their goals with the available resources.
 In many cases, such negotiation depends on searching for alternative solutions, which requires an extensive knowledge about the disputed matter for sound argumentation.
 Such information may not be available to the negotiating parties and negotiation fails.
 Mediation, a less radical alternative to arbitration, can assist both parties to come to a mutual agreement.
-This paper presents an argumentationbased mediation system that builds on previous works in the field of argumentation-based negotiation.
+This paper presents an argumentation-based mediation system that builds on previous works in the field of argumentation-based negotiation.
 It is an extension of the work presented in [1] and focuses on problems where negotiation stalled and had no solution.
 In [1] agents contain all the knowledge and resources needed to resolve their dispute a relatively strong assumption in the context of real world negotiations.
 Agents present arguments, which their opponent can either accept, reject, or they can negotiate on a possible solution.
 As mentioned earlier, lacking knowledge or resources may lead to an unsuccessful negotiation.
 In many cases, such knowledge or even alternative resources may be available, but agents are not aware of them.
 Our extension proposes a role of a trust-worthy mediator that possesses extensive knowledge about possible solutions of mediation cases, which it can adapt to the current case.
 Mediator also has access to various resources that may help to resolve the dispute.
 Using this knowledge and resources, as well as knowledge and resources obtained from agents, the mediator creates alternative solutions, which become subject to further negotiation.
+Furthermore, mediator is guaranteed to be neutral and considered trust-worthy by all interested parties.